Zoom has become a widely used application in everyday life.

 Have you ever realized how easy it is for others to attend Zoom meetings from beaches?

 You may be bored or want to do something else while on a Zoom video.
-You don’t have to worry that you must disturb other team members because you can freeze the video and record it for later.
+You don’t have to worry about disturbing other team members because you can freeze the video and record it for later.

 Therefore, the freezing feature has made it possible to do other things while a Zoom video meeting is ongoing.